kingston85/brightwood-hsms/README.md

 school that hasn't connected Drive at all, or whose admin only opens the app occasionally. **Settings → Google Drive Sync** always shows the exact last-backup time.

+### Install as an app (works offline)

+This app is a PWA (Progressive Web App) — on Chrome/Edge/Android an **📲 Install App** button appears in the sidebar once the browser decides the app qualifies (usually within a few seconds of your first visit);
+clicking it adds a proper app icon to your home screen/desktop that opens without browser chrome.
+On iPhone/iPad (Safari has no install prompt of its own), use the Share button → **Add to Home Screen** instead.

+Once installed (or even just visited once in a regular browser tab), the app's own files are cached by a service worker (`sw.js`) so it still opens with no internet connection at all — this app already stores its data in local storage, so a school not using Firebase Sync can keep working entirely offline.
+Firebase Sync itself, naturally, still needs a real connection to actually sync; while offline it just resumes the moment the connection comes back.
+If you edit any of the app's own files after deploying, bump `CACHE_VERSION` at the top of `sw.js` so returning visitors pick up the change instead of a stale cached copy.

+### WhatsApp

+Wherever a guardian's phone number appears (a student's profile, an unpaid invoice, a message thread with a teacher), a **💬 WhatsApp** button opens WhatsApp with a message already filled in, ready to send — no setup, no account, no cost.
+It assumes a Liberian number when none is given a country code (e.g. `0770-123-456`); a guardian outside Liberia should have their number saved with its own country code already included.

+This is a one-click deep link, not automatic sending — a person still has to press send.
+Fully automatic WhatsApp messages (matching how the email notifications work) would need a paid Meta WhatsApp Business API account and a backend to call it, which is a substantially bigger undertaking; this gets you most of the day-to-day convenience without that cost or setup.

+### QR Codes

+Two kinds of printable QR codes, and one page to scan them:

+- **Student ID cards** (Students → Print ID Cards) each carry a QR code identifying that student.
+- **Library book labels** (Library → Print Book Labels, one per title in the catalog — not per physical copy) each carry a QR code identifying that book.
+Print one and slip it inside the front cover of each copy.
+- **QR Scanner** (its own page in the sidebar, and a "📷 Scan…" button on the Attendance and Library pages) opens the device camera and decodes codes as it sees them:
+  - In **Attendance mode**, scanning a student's ID card marks them present for today, right there — handy for a quick line-up at the gate or classroom door.
+  - In **Library mode**, scanning a book label shows who has it out (with a one-tap "Mark Returned"), or offers to check it out to a student picked from a dropdown if a copy is free; scanning a student's ID card instead shows their current loans, flagging anything overdue.

+No camera, or a school hall too noisy/crowded to rely on one?
+Every mode also has a manual fallback: a dropdown to pick the student/book by name and click a button, and a plain text field that a cheap USB "barcode scanner" (the kind that types the code like a keyboard, no drivers needed) can type straight into.

+QR decoding happens entirely on-device — nothing scanned is ever sent anywhere.
+The QR encode/decode libraries are bundled locally in `assets/vendor/` (not loaded from a CDN), so this all keeps working offline; see `assets/vendor/LICENSES.md` for their open-source licenses.

+### Language

+A small English/French switcher — **EN | FR** — appears on the login
+screen and in the sidebar footer once signed in.
+It's a **starting scaffold, not full translation coverage**: it currently covers the always-on-screen chrome — the login screen, the sidebar navigation and section headings, the page title, and a couple of header controls — since those are what every user sees regardless of role or page.
+The choice is remembered per device (`localStorage`), so it doesn't need to be set again next visit.

+What it does **not** yet cover: the hundreds of labels, buttons, table headers and messages generated inside each module (Students, Fees, Grades, and so on) — those stay in English.
+Extending coverage is additive, not a rewrite:

+1. Wrap the string.
+For a static piece of HTML, add `data-i18n="some.key"` (translates the element's text), `data-i18n-placeholder="some.key"` (an input's placeholder), or `data-i18n-title="some.key"` (a `title` tooltip).
+For a string built in JavaScript, call `I18N.t('some.key', 'English fallback text')` in place of the literal string.
+2. Add that key to **both** the `en` and `fr` blocks in `js/i18n.js`'s `I18N_DICT`. (`I18N.t()` gracefully falls back to English, then to the key itself, if a translation is missing — so a half-finished addition never shows a blank field, but it's still worth filling in both.)

+No build step, and no other file needs to change — `I18N.applyStatic()` re-sweeps the whole page for `data-i18n*` attributes on every language switch.
+Adding a third language means adding one more block to `I18N_DICT` (e.g. `es: { ... }`) — `I18N.renderSwitchers()` picks up every key of `I18N_DICT` automatically, no separate list to update.

 ## Online Fee Payment